janus-idp/backstage-showcase/showcase-docs/audit-log.md

     logFileName: custom-audit-log-%DATE%.log
 ```

-#### Configuring the file rotation frequency
+#### Configuring File Rotation Frequency

-By default, the file rotation would occur daily at 00:00 of the local timezone of the system the backstage showcase is running on.
-There are multiple configurations to configure the file rotation frequency:
+The default file rotation occurs daily at 00:00 local time.
+You can adjust the rotation frequency with the following configurations:

 ```yaml
 auditLog: